Tour-de-france-2022-eksamen/Tour-de-france-rest-api/README.md

 This project is my backend for my exam project 2022.
 It is a full-stack application build in Java, with the Spring framework and a MYSQL database.

+There is Postman Script included for testing CRUD in the docs/postman folder.

 ## Steps to Setup

 **1. Clone the application**